chavarera/PythonScript/Basic/FirstProgram.md

-## How to write first basic python program and run it.

-As we have already installed required python version and set up in our machine

-Now we are here to learn first some basic concepts about the python program
+## Write And Execute Python Basic Program.
+- As Consider we have already completed python setup in windows machine in the previous tutorial Now the main basic task is to write a full python code and execute our python first program.

-### What is the use of python idle terminal
+### What is the use of python idle terminal ?
 you can write your small code on idle terminal and press enter to execute

 Example: